-The evaluation capabilities of LLMs is a reflection of their powerful general language understanding and generation abilities triggered by specific prompts.
-Methods for optimizing evaluation through prompt design, which focuses on LLMs' in-contextual learning capabilities, require LLMs to fully comprehend the meaning of prompts and consistently follow the relevant evaluation instructions.
-However, even state-of-the-art LLMs like GPT4 face issues such as conceptual confusion\cite{hu-etal-2024-llm}, and smaller open-source LLMs which are easier to deploy as evaluators have even more limitations in their evaluation capabilities.
+The evaluation capabilities of LLMs are a reflection of their powerful general language understanding and generation abilities triggered by specific prompts.
+Methods for optimizing evaluation through prompt design——focused on LLMs' in-contextual learning capabilities——require LLMs to comprehend the meaning of prompts fully and consistently follow the relevant evaluation instructions.
+However, even state-of-the-art LLMs like GPT-4 encounter problems such as conceptual confusion\cite{hu-etal-2024-llm}, and smaller open-source LLMs have even more limitations in their evaluation capabilities.
 Fine-tuning LLMs may be a common approach, but as mentioned at the end of Section~\ref{formulation:model_selection}, fine-tuned LLMs might exhibit limited generalization capability beyond their training data distribution, and could also remain susceptible to subtle biases within the fine-tuning data that compromise fairness, leading to inconsistencies with human judgment.
 Therefore, researchers propose two solutions: On one hand, constructing fairer training datasets to fine-tune LLMs and eliminate judgment biases; on the other hand, implementing feedback-driven iterative refinement methods, which continuously update LLMs during usage to enhance their generalization capability, ultimately achieving reliable evaluation models.